Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Conclusion

-The results of this article suggest that presenting a Bayesian probability is a more effective way to communicate the continuous measure of uncertainty over whether a policy achieves a desirable outcome, for evidence-based policymaking.
-Just presenting an actual \textit{p}-value alongside statistical (in)significance does not seem to remedy people's tendency to deterministically think statistical significance means evidence for an effect while statistical insignificance means evidence for the lack of an effect, if those who receive the information know, or are told about, the convention of statistical significance.
 Future research might examine whether presenting only a \textit{p}-value will produce the same outcomes as when a Bayesian probability is used.
 Another point for future research is whether a Bayesian probability will also fail to enable people to see the continuous nature of uncertainty, if it is used together with statistical significance (e.g., a 95\% probability used as a threshold for statistical significance).
-Although the dichotomy of statistical significance vs. insignificance is dominant in applied research using statistics, it can hinder the appreciation of the continuous nature of uncertainty not only among researchers but also among the public.
+Although the dichotomy of statistical significance vs. insignificance is dominant in applied research using statistics, this article suggests that it may hinder the appreciation of the continuous nature of uncertainty not only among researchers but also among the public.